 So many variables, so little money!
 I sometimes wonder whether those of us with vitiligo (an estimated one in 100 of the world’s population) are justified in feeling frustrated about the lack of progress towards a permanent cure.
 As far as anyone knows, vitiligo has been around for as long […]

 What does vitamin D do?
-As I write this post I am sitting in my garden enjoying some unusually warm UK Spring sunshine.
+As I write this post I am sitting in my garden enjoying some unusually warm UK sunshine.
 I am feeling very grateful for this on two counts.
-Firstly, the unseasonably good weather.
-And, secondly, the fact that I am able to enjoy it without […]
+Firstly, the relaxing warmth.
+And, secondly, the fact that I am able to enjoy it without worrying about […]

 The quote above from Hippocrates, the “father of modern medicine”, is well-known.
 In fact, it has become my mantra (my very own Hippocratic Oath, if you like).
 Using food as medicine makes a lot of sense to me.
 Not least because I have an experiment in nutritional therapy to thank […]